Need Help? Give us a call.

 1 (800) 386-3372

-APR is essentially the annual cost of borrowing.
+Annual percentage rate, or APR, is essentially the annual cost of borrowing—as in the case of an investment like a loan or credit card—and is expressed as a percentage.
 It differs from an interest rate in that it includes other fees associated with borrowing, such as origination fees and closing costs.
-There are multiple types of APRs, such as promotional APRs and variable and non-variable APRs.
+There are multiple types, such as promotional APRs, variable, and non-variable APRs.
 The lower the APR, the lower the cost of borrowing.
-Having a high credit score can help you get a low APR.
+Having a high credit score can help you get a lower APR.

-In the United States, the disclosure and calculation of APR has been governed by the Truth in Lending Act since its original effective date of May 29, 1968.
+In the United States, the disclosure and calculation of APR have been governed by the Truth in Lending Act since its original effective date of May 29, 1968.

 The U.S. Department of the Treasury provides the following in regards to how the act protects consumers:

 “The Truth in Lending Act (TILA) protects you against inaccurate and unfair credit billing and credit card practices.
 It requires lenders to provide you with loan cost information so that you can comparison shop for certain types of loans.”

 For many years, the Truth in Lending Act was effective in creating an atmosphere of honest reporting and clarity amongst borrowers and lenders.
 In the 1980s, however, this all changed when automakers, among other companies, began to exploit a loophole in which they could reduce finance charges, but make up for it by increasing the price of the car.